Rent Camping Gear and Backpacking Equipment for your Lake Tahoe trip!

 There are seemingly endless opportunities to explore from quick day hikes to spending two-weeks on the Tahoe Rim Trail or in Desolation Wilderness.
 When your sense of adventure urges you off the beach and on to the trail we’ve got your back!
 Men’s and Women’s Specific Backpacks are available for rent in a variety of sizes to fits your needs.
 We even rent Child Carrier Backpacks.
 Fully adjustable to fit mom or dad, these innovative packs function as a gear hauler and as a comfortable seat for your little one – rentals come equipped with a sunshade to protect their sensitive skin.
 This way they can sit back, relax and enjoy the view while you hike comfortably with the weight of a child plus trail supplies on your back.
 Rent a backpack in Tahoe and get out into our countless acres of beautiful wilderness!

 We have a great selection of tents for rent for your backpacking or car camping trip.
 Backpacking tents are lighter and less durable while car camping tents have more space, are heavier weight and more durable.
 We also can put together packages for larger groups and have a one person tent available, please call for more details.
 Our rental tents come from top brands including Nemo, Sierra Designs, Slumberjack, Kelty and MSR.
 We offer tent rentals for up to four people per tent.
 Our tents have the newest technology and include rain flies and tent stakes.
+Click the image below to see specific details about the tents we rent.

 Sleeping Bags and Sleeping Pads